Coping With Epilepsy Neurofeedback Practitioner Directory

 Developmentally Disabled by AEDS-BBC Story.

 I have hung on to this BBC story, which was done in 1999 because I think this continues to happen to many people.
 The drugs affected me so badly, I decided to live with uncontrolled seizures rather than the mental and emotional impairment from drug side effects.
 This article points to the need to be vigilant in monitoring drugs and their side effects when we take them and to act at the first sign of a serious problem.
-Many problems docs were attributing to my strokes or to "mental illness" disappeared when I stopped using the anti-epileptic drugs.
+Many problems docs were attributing to my strokes or to "mental illness" disappeared when I stopped using the AEDs.

 Zoe